A QUBO Formulation for the Generalized LinkedIn Queens and Takuzu/Tango Game: LinkedIn's Queens and N-Queens problem

 A final generalization we can make is to create a constraint that is: given a board of dimension $N\times M$, in which there are $N_V$ regions that can be overlapping, there must be a number $v_k$ or $v_k+1$ of queens in region $k$ for each region.
 This constraint can be imposed by using a fractional term \cite{Fractionary} that places the minimum cost in the middle of both values

 If we had an initial condition, we would have to apply the same correction as in the previous case.

-As can be seen, the diagonal constraints are only particular cases of this constraint in which there is one region for each cell, which would be its diagonals.
-The value $v_k$ would be 0 for all the regions, since the number of queens must be 0 or 1.
+The term \eqref{eq: two number region} is useful for genuine region constraints with two consecutive admissible occupancies.
+Diagonal attack constraints are instead better expressed through pairwise conflict graphs as in \eqref{eq: diagonals cond} and \eqref{eq: general diagonals}.
 We can rewrite the eq \eqref{eq: general 1}, with $N_{R}$ regions $R_k$ with a single possible number of queens and $N_{V}$ regions $V_k$ with two consecutive possible numbers of queens, as

 Finally, if we want to write the whole cost function as a single term, for $N_R$ regions $R_k$, we can define a value $t_k$, which will be 0 if the region $k$ can only have a single number of queens $q_k$ and 1 if the region $k$ can have two numbers of queens $q_k$ or $q_k+1$, such that